AkhilaPaidi/Tasty-Kitchens/README.md

 ### Implementation Steps

-- To achive these files more effective i have utilizied Figma mockups
+- To achive these files more effective I have utilizied Figma mockups

 - Implemented different routes for login,home,specific restuarant details,cart by using React Router components Route,Switch,Link,Redirect etc.